VerenaK90/Clonal_hematopoiesis/README.md

 ### Analysis and plots

-As with the pseudo-bulk data, extract .csv-files from the .db files using the function abc-export.
+As with the pseudo-bulk data, extract .csv-files from the .db files using the function abc-export (or directly download them from Mendeley).
 The fits can then be inspected using the script (Analysis_and_plots/Plot_fits_WGS.R)[Analysis_and_plots/Plot_fits_WGS.R].

 This script
 - plots data only for the neutral cases (**Fig. 4c**)